manas86/postgres-tutorial/Install-PostgreSQL.md

  ![](https://github.com/manas86/postgres-tutorial/blob/master/help-command.png)

-In another window you can type to check above container is running
+In another window you can type `docker ps` to check and verify if above container is running
-> docker ps